Ned O'Keeffe

-Ned O'Keeffe (born 1 August 1942) is a former Irish Fianna Fáil politician who served as a Minister of State from 1997 to 2001.
+Ned O'Keeffe (born 1 August 1942) is an Irish former Fianna Fáil politician who served as a Minister of State from 1997 to 2001.
 He served as a Teachta Dála (TD) for the Cork East constituency from 1982 to 2011.
 He was a Senator from May 1982 to November 1982, after being nominated by the Taoiseach.

 Early life

 O'Keeffe was born in Ballindangan, Mitchelstown, County Cork, in 1942.
 He was educated at Darra College, Clonakilty, where he received a diploma in Social and Rural Science.
 O'Keeffe was a pig farmer before becoming involved in politics.

 Political career

+Prior to electoral politics, O'Keeffe served as chairman of the County Cork Irish Farmers' Association executive.

 In 1982, he was nominated by the Taoiseach, Charles Haughey, to the 16th Seanad.
 He was first elected to the Dáil at the November 1982 general election for Cork East.
 He retained his seat at each general election until his retirement in 2011.
 He was also a member of Cork County Council for the local electoral area of Mallow from 1985 to 1997.

 O'Keeffe served in a number of frontbench positions.
 He was Fianna Fáil Spokesperson on Industry from 1982 until 1987.
 While Fianna Fáil was in government between 1987 and 1994, O'Keeffe remained on the backbenches.

 Following an incident with RTÉ political correspondent Una Claffey in the Dáil bar in 1991, O'Keeffe apologised and said he had no option to resign but was persuaded to stay in order to prevent the government losing its majority.

 When Bertie Ahern became party leader in 1994, O'Keeffe was appointed deputy Spokesperson on Enterprise and Employment, with responsibility for Commerce, Science, Technology and Small Business.
 After the 1997 general election, he was appointed as Minister of State at the Department of Agriculture and Food with responsibility for Food.
 He resigned as a minister of state in February 2001 after it emerged that he had voted on a Dáil motion without declaring that he had a beneficial interest in the subject matter.

 On 28 November 2007, O'Keeffe resigned the Fianna Fáil party whip as he refused to support a motion of confidence in the Minister for Health and Children Mary Harney.
 On 26 February 2008, he was re-admitted to the Fianna Fáil parliamentary party.

 He was an unsuccessful candidate at the 2009 European Parliament election for the South constituency.
 In the pre-election debate on Today FM he voiced his support for the use of nuclear power and an incinerator in Cork Harbour.
 He retired from politics at the 2011 general election.